Skip to content

 3. Lawrence Block, 1938 -

-Lawrence Block, an accomplished crime writer, has a long and successful career with over 100 novels and short story collections.
-Block’s work spans various sub-genres of crime fiction, and he has received numerous accolades, including the Grand Master Award from the Mystery Writers of America and multiple Edgar Awards.
-His most famous creations are the characters Matthew Scudder, an alcoholic ex-cop turned private investigator, and Bernie Rhodenbarr, a lovable burglar.
+Lawrence Block represents the versatility possible within crime fiction, with a long and successful career spanning over 100 novels and short story collections.
+Block’s work covers various sub-genres of crime fiction, and he has received numerous accolades, including the Grand Master Award from the Mystery Writers of America and multiple Edgar Awards.

 “She lit her cigarette and positioned the lighter on top of the cigarette pack.”